Hereditary sensory and autonomic neuropathy

-Hereditary sensory and autonomic neuropathy (HSAN) or hereditary sensory neuropathy (HSN) is a condition used to describe any of the types of this disease which inhibit sensation.
+Hereditary sensory and autonomic neuropathy (HSAN) or hereditary sensory neuropathy (HSN) is a kind of disease which inhibits sensation.

-They are less common than Charcot-Marie-Tooth disease.
+This condition is less common than Charcot-Marie-Tooth disease.

 Classification

 Eight different clinical entities have been described under hereditary sensory and autonomic neuropathies – all characterized by progressive loss of function that predominantly affects the peripheral sensory nerves.
 Their incidence has been estimated to be about 1 in 250,000.